realm/roc-ios/Readme.md

 3. Run `pod update`
 4. Open the workspace `open RChat.xcworkspace` with Xcode

-### Pointing to the Correct Server
+### Setting the Server Address

-By default this client points to the local machine as its ROS server. if you have set up a ROS server on a different machine, you will need to edit the server IP address in the file `RChatConstants.swift` (which is in the `RChat/Data` directory)  and replace the IP address for the Realm Server address with you server IP.
+By default the iOS client points to the local machine as its ROS server. if you have set up a ROS server on a different machine, you will need to edit the server IP address in the file `RChatConstants.swift` (which is in the `RChat/Data` directory) and replace the IP address for the Realm Server address with you server IP.

-5. Run the app by selecting a simulator from Xcode's menu, and the press Build & Run; the simulator will start and you can log in to the chat server using the username and passowrd created above using Realm Studio.
+5. Run the app by selecting a simulator from Xcode's menu, and the press _Build & Run_; the simulator will start and you can log in to the chat server using the username and password you created above using Realm Studio.

 ## Running RChat